MotusWTS/motus/inst/doc/upstream_api.md

 ## API calls ##

+## authenticate user ##

+   authenticate_user (user, password)

+      - user: username
+      - password: password (in cleartext)

+   - returns a list with these items:
+      - token: character string; 264 random bits, base64-encoded
+      - expiry: numeric timestamp of expiry for token
+      - userID: integer motus ID for user
+      - projects: integer vector of project #s user is allowed to request tag detections for
+      - receivers: character vector of serial #s of receivers user is allowed to request tag detections for

+   or

+   - a list with this item:
+      - error: "authentication failed"

+Note: the token returned by this API must be included in all other API calls.
+This is not shown in the prototypes below.

 ### get batches by tag project ###

-   batches_for_tag_project (P, TS)
+   batches_for_tag_project (projectID, ts)

-       - P: integer project ID
+       - projectID: integer project ID
-       - TS: numeric timestamp
+       - ts: numeric timestamp

-   - return a list of all batches with detections of tags in project P, where the tsSG of the batch is >= TS
+   - return a list of all batches with detections of tags in project `projectID`, where the processing timestamp of the batch is >= `ts`

    - columns in the return value should include these fields (as they exist in the transfer tables):